drone/docs/deployment.rst

   your password

 organization
-  The organization where you want to deploy your application (optional)
+  organization name where you want to deploy your application (optional)

 space
-  The space in the organization where you want to deploy your application (optional)
+  space name in the organization where you want to deploy your application (optional)

 app
-  the name of the application to push (optional)
+  name of the application to push (optional)

 Engine Yard
 ------------